erlend-sh/erlend-sh/README.md

 # Erlend Sogge Heggen

 **Location:** Oslo, Norway\
-**Name pronunciation:** Erlend can be pronounced the same way you’d pronounce “Alan” or “Allen”, as in Alan Turing or Allen Ginsberg.
+**Name pronunciation:** Erlend can be pronounced the same way you’d pronounce “Alan” or “Allen”, as in Alan Watts or Allen Ginsberg.
 But earl-end is also fine!\
-**Pronouns:** he/him
+**Pronouns:** he/him\
 **Religion:** all and none of them

 **Work Brief:** I've been working in open source, games and web tech for the past 15 years.